RetroDECK/ES-DE/INSTALL.md

 EmulationStation-DE is developed and compiled using both Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and GCC (MinGW) on Windows.
 I'm intending to get Clang/LLVM working on Windows as well.

-There are much more details regarding compilers later in this document, so read on!
+There are more details regarding compilers later in this document.

-Any code editor can be used of course, but I recommend [VSCodium](https://vscodium.com) or [VSCode](https://code.visualstudio.com).
+Any code editor can be used of course, but I recommend [VSCode](https://code.visualstudio.com).

 ## Building on Unix